conda-incubator/conda-pypi/docs/features.md

 be installed with `conda` directly.
 If not available on conda channels, the dependency will be converted from PyPI to `.conda` format.

-The system uses multiple sources for package name mapping, including automated mappings from the grayskull project, name normalization that handles dash and underscore variants, and direct searches of configured conda channels for equivalent packages.
+The system uses multiple sources for package name mapping which are currently hardcoded.
+In the future, it will use other means to have a more active way to get current name mappings.
 VCS and editable packages are handled as special cases and installed directly with `pip --no-deps`.

 You can preview what would be installed without making changes using `--dry-run`, install packages in editable development mode with `--editable`